DesignyourCode/video-tracking/README.md

 }
 ```

-And add a parent div with a class of vide and keep-ratio
+And add a parent div with a class of video and keep-ratio
 ```
 <div class="video keep-ratio">
 	<div id="player-ScMzIvxBSi4"></div>